The sidewalk

 They died young

 I tread softly past those who had fallen in the prime of their lives.
-Even as I looked, one fell at my feet, whole and perfectly formed, the vibrant crimson still pulsating through its limbs.
+Even as I looked, one fell at my feet—perfectly formed, the vibrant crimson still pulsating through its limbs.
 It had been clinging on desperately, but its life had been cut short.
 Death was certain; for they were severed from their roots forever.
-Anonymous and unknown, they would be swept into mass graves to be slowly forgotten—with no legacy to remember them by either.
+Anonymous and unknown, they would be swept into mass graves to be forgotten—with no legacy to remember them by either.
 They had died young, their hopes and aspirations crushed hopelessly underfoot.

 the unborn